Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Lower Bounds

-Finally, the $2^t$ dependence in \cref{thm:learn-magic-heirarchy} is unavoidable in general, since there is an easily-provable lower bounds for learning Clifford nullity $\omega(\log n)$ unitary channels.
-However, it is not known whether the same lower bound applies to the special case of Clifford circuits augmented with $t$ single-qubit non-Clifford gates (the situation is completely analogous to the state-learning lower bounds discussed in \cite{grewal2023efficient}).
-Finally, assuming the hardness of Learning with Errors (LWE), there are lower bounds showing that depth-$\omega(\log \log n)$ circuits cannot be efficiently learned \emph{without} inverse access \cite{schuster2025random,cui2025unitarydesignsnearlyoptimal}.
-The best known lower bound for efficient learning \emph{with} inverse access is $\Omega(\log n)$ \cite{ma2024note}.
+We now prove lower bounds for learning compositions of near-Clifford circuits with shallow circuits.
+An $\Omega(2^t)$ dependence in the query complexity of \cref{thm:learn-magic-heirarchy} is unavoidable in general, since unitary channels with Clifford nullity $2t$ form a strict superset of quantum $t$-juntas, and thus the lower bound of \cref{thm:junta-lowerbound} applies.
+However, it remains open whether the same lower bound holds in the more restricted setting of Clifford circuits augmented with $t$ single-qubit non-Clifford gates.
+This situation is analogous to the state-learning lower bounds discussed in \cite{grewal2023efficient}.

+We also give a short proof that $\exp(\exp(\Omega(d)))$ query complexity is necessary even when inverse queries are allowed.
+This follows from the lower bound of \cite{bennet1997strengths} for Grover search via a padding argument.
+The corresponding non-padded argument appears in \cite[Proposition 3]{huang2024shallow}, which shows a weaker $\Omega(\exp(n))$ lower bound for $d = O(\log n)$.

+\begin{lemma} Circuits of depth $d$ require $\exp(\exp(\Omega(d)))$ queries to learn to diamond distance $\eps < 1$ with constant success probability. \end{lemma} \begin{proof} The multi-controlled Toffoli gate with $k$ control qubits has been shown to be implemented by circuits using depth $d = O(\log k)$.\footnote{This is equivalent to the statement that $\mathsf{QAC^0} \subset \mathsf{QNC}^1$.} This multi-controlled Toffoli can be used to build the following family of unitary channels $\{U_y\}_{y \in \{0, 1\}^k}$ on $k$-qubits using two extra layers of Pauli $X$ gates:

+meaning that this gate can also be implemented in depth $d = O(\log k)$.
+Deciding if an unknown $k$-qubit unitary channel is the $k$-qubit identity matrix or one of $U_y$ (for all $y \in \{0, 1\}^k$) is equivalent to computing the AND function on $2^k$ bits.
+This provably requires $\Omega(2^{k/2}) = 2^{\exp(\Omega(d))}$ queries to achieve constant success probability \cite{bennet1997strengths}.